openedx/edx-documentation/decisions/0001-develop-documentation-translation-process.rst

 Transifex via an established but new to us GitHub App.
 A GitHub App is an integration between two services, in this case, GitHub and Transifex.
-Once a preset fraction of the strings are translated, the GitHub App integrated with Transifex will create a new Pull Request and notify Transifex Admins by adding them for a review.
-Once reviewed, a Transifex Admin will then merge the Pull Request.
+Once a preset fraction of the strings are translated, the GitHub App integrated with Transifex will create and auto-merge a new Pull Request containing the translated materials.
 In addition, this syncing process can be run regularly after the threshold is reached in order to increase the fraction of strings translated.

-4. How will the documentation stay updated?
+1. How will the documentation stay updated?
 ===========================================

 The documentation for each new Open edX release is often updated while the